PXSR/flymd/plugin.en.md

 - `description` (optional): Plugin functionality description
 - `main` (required): Plugin entry file, defaults to `main.js`
 - `minHostVersion` (optional): Minimum required flyMD version.
 Installation will be rejected if user's flyMD version is lower, prompting them to upgrade
+- `i18n` (optional, recommended): Multi-language metadata organized by language code, e.g.:
+  - `i18n.en.name` / `i18n.en.description`: English name and description
+  - Current host versions do not rely on this field yet, but future versions may prefer it when rendering the marketplace in different languages.
+Pre-populating it makes your plugin more future-proof.

 ### 3. Write main.js